badoge/guessr.tv/README.md

 ## Opt-out

-If you want to optout from being picked for the guess list you can use the `=optout` command in [OkayegBOT's chat](https://www.twitch.tv/popout/okayegbot/chat?popout=)
+If you want to optout from being picked for the guess list you can use the `=optout guessr` command in [OkayegBOT's chat](https://www.twitch.tv/popout/okayegbot/chat?popout=)

 ## FAQ